Farmers not fazed by cruelty with which BJP treated them: Mamata on Centre's decision to repeal three farm laws | Politics

 - India

 ''My heartfelt congratulations to every single farmer who fought relentlessly and were not fazed by the cruelty with which @BJP4India treated you.
 This is YOUR VICTORY!
-My deepest condolences to everyone who lost their loved ones in this fight. #FarmLaws,'' Banerjee tweeted.
+My deepest condolences to everyone who lost their loved ones in this fight. #FarmLaws,'' Banerjee wrote on Twitter.
+Many farmers had been protesting and were encamped at Delhi's borders since November 2020 with a demand that the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020, Farmers' (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act, 2020 and the Essential Commodities (Amendment) Act, 2020 be rolled back and a new law made to guarantee minimum support price for crops.

+TMC's national general secretary Abhishek Banerjee said ''farmers' long and arduous struggle, their grit and determination against all adversities has shown the BJP their true place''.

+''More power to all our FARMERS!
+This is the real POWER OF DISSENT in a Democracy and I salute each and every farmer for their courage. #MyIndia,'' he said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)